rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 to know what external crates your project depends on and what versions of those crates you require.
 In this case, we’ve specified the `rand` crate with the semantic version specifier `0.3.14`.
-Cargo understands [Semantic Versioning][semver] (sometimes called *semver*), which is a standard for writing version numbers.
+Cargo understands [Semantic Versioning][semver]<!-- ignore --> (sometimes called *semver*), which is a standard for writing version numbers.
 A bare number like above is actually shorthand for `^0.3.14`, which means "any version that has a public API compatible with version 0.3.14".

 [semver]: http://semver.org